($994) Cost to ship a car from Portland, ME to Cincinnati, OH

 The time of the year

-Seasonal demand and weather conditions in both Portland and Cincinnati can impact car shipping prices.
+The time of year and weather conditions in Portland and Cincinnati play a major role in determining car shipping rates.

 August, July and June are the most pleasant months in Portland, while January and February are the least comfortable months.